Is losing arm fat one of your top priorities?

 Dumbbell Shoulder Press

 The first exercise is the dumbbell shoulder press.
-This exercise is great because it will develop both your shoulders and triceps at the same time.
+This exercise is excellent because it will develop both your shoulders and triceps at the same time.

 Here’s how to do it:

-- Grab two dumbbells and position them on top of your shoulder muscles with your palms forward.
+- Grab two dumbbells and position them on your shoulder muscles with your palms forward.

 - Next, brace your core and squeeze your glutes.